njam-data/NJCI-Styles/README.md

         -   hit submit and exit the dialouge box.

-    -   Then type in your "bug", or the green words that announce each sub-article.
-These are "inside this issue", "the lead" etc. Make the text an h2.
+    -   Then type in your section header.
+These are "inside this issue", "the lead" etc. Make the text an h1.
 This will style it and make it green.

     -   Then type the article headline.
-Make it an h1
+Make it an h2

     -   Then paste in your text.

     -   Optional features:

         -   add a small photo within the article.
 Just following the same instructions with the medium photo but choose small instead.
 Make sure there are a few paragraphs above and below the small image to maintain the flow.
+The style guide does not allow for a large photo, so please avoid using it.

         -   line breaks.
 Add a custom HTML block then add `<hr>` inside it